 On foreign plains I must make new tracks and combat new terrain.

 Steeling myself against the traps that lie ahead I make my first steps and re-enter the jungle.

 This time with my gun at the ready I step into the dark.

 This one’s a bit of my heart on my sleeve written feeling a bit lonely returning to Barcelona my own jungle away from my homeland of Scotland.
-I’m glad to be who I am now with all new self understanding.
+I felt the need to become a hunter again but I’m glad to be who I am now with all new self understanding.
 This poem was written just a few days after getting a part as Phebe in ‘As you like it’ which really helped me develop.
 Since I returned to Glasgow where I studied the The Art Of Acting which I’d advise everyone to take part in.
 Acting has had a big hand in helping me express myself over the years.
 Here’s me with a gun in hand doing a bit of acting with Attune Theatre as Dorothy in a Noir version of Oz up at the Gatsby club a few years back which was oddly enough the last time I had a (fake) gun in my hand.